Cross-Bay

 Queen’s Guide to the Sands

-After more than half a century, the Queen’s Guide to the Sands – Cedric Robinson MBE has decided to call it a day and retire.
+After more than half a century, the most recent Queen’s Guide to the Sands, Cedric Robinson MBE retired.

 Starting in 1963, Mr Robinson has witnessed huge changes in the landscape and explains that the Morecambe Bay sands are more treacherous now than they have been in a lifetime.

-Prior to the walk, Mr Robinson walks the route, marking out the safest path and the river crossing to take.
+Before the walk, the Guide walks the route, marking out the safest path and the river crossing to take.

 Laurel branches are used as markers and put well down into the sand.